cabforum/smime/SBR.md

 1. Self-reported; and
 2. Not verified by the QIIS as accurate.

-Databases in which the CA or its owners or affiliated companies maintain a controlling interest, or in which any Registration Authorities or subcontractors to whom the CA has outsourced any portion of the vetting process (or their owners or affiliated companies) maintain any ownership or beneficial interest, do not qualify as a QIIS.
+Databases in which the CA or its owners or Affiliated companies maintain a controlling interest, or in which any Registration Authorities or subcontractors to whom the CA has outsourced any portion of the vetting process (or their owners or Affiliated companies) maintain any ownership or beneficial interest, do not qualify as a QIIS.

 ### 3.2.8.6 Qualified government information source